+- · Stop sampling

+- Stop waiting to start sampling (after Startlater has been sent)

+Once Stop is sent the 19 plus V2

-- · Stop sampling - Stop waiting to start sampling (after Startlater has been sent) Once Stop is sent, the 19plus V2 accepts all commands again.
+Once Stop is sent, the 19plus V2 accepts all commands again.

 Sea-Bird ships the 19plus V2 with AutoRun=N (it will not automatically start sampling when external power is applied).
 If you send AutoRun=Y: